JessicaJuliet/JessicaJuliet/README.md

-## Hi there, I'm Jessica 👋🏾
+# 👋🏽 Hello World, I'm Jess! 🌍

+## About Me:

+🙋🏾‍♀️ Hi I'm Jessica, but you can call me Jess!

-I'm passionate about developing beautiful websites with an outstanding UX.
-I'm currently completing a Diploma in Full Stack Software Development at the Code Institute and I hope you enjoy browsing through some of my recent projects 👩🏾‍💻
+🖥️ I'm passionate about developing beautiful websites with an outstanding UX.

+👩🏾‍💻 I'm currently working as a Frontend Web Developer for a luxury jewellery brand and recently completed a Diploma in Full Stack Software Development at the <a href="https://codeinstitute.net">Code Institute</a>.

+🌟 Fun fact: I'm a career switcher from Marketing to Coding, so I have a super charged skillset!

 ____